OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/financials/cash-bank-management/postdated-checks.md

 ---
-title: Postdated checks | Microsoft Docs
+title: Postdated checks
-description: This article provides information about support for postdated checks in Microsoft Dynamics 365 for Operations.
+description: This article provides information about support for postdated checks in Microsoft Dynamics AX.
 Postdated checks are checks that are issued to make and receive payments on a future date.
 Therefore, the check can&quot;t be cashed until the specified date.
 author: ShylaThompson
 manager: AnnBe
-ms.date: 2015-12-11 15:16:27
+ms.date: 2015-12-11 15 - 16 - 27
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:
 audience: Application User
 ms.reviewer: ShylaThompson
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 ms.custom: 21741
-ms.assetid: 1bbf1338-1e92-4ed9-929d-8010bfb898b3
+ms.assetid: bf3a2c3a-cf57-4317-9245-e15c899d7395
-ms.region: Global
+ms.search.region: Global
 ms.author: leguo
+ms.dyn365.intro: Feb-16
+ms.dyn365.version: AX 7.0.0
 translationtype: Human Translation
-ms.sourcegitcommit: 744ac447b01dee241043ba27e3b1ffdcb0022a1b
+ms.sourcegitcommit: 2b7f7f6979ca245a01ac65958d07084879fea5c4
-ms.openlocfilehash: 825b39db2ca8317a0fed2e4802787738bd65692b
+ms.openlocfilehash: 2b8f01ce647fa4eb147c9d7d40af5b311579f53b

 ---

 # <a name="postdated-checks"></a>Postdated checks

-This article provides information about support for postdated checks in Microsoft Dynamics 365 for Operations.
+This article provides information about support for postdated checks in Microsoft Dynamics AX.
 Postdated checks are checks that are issued to make and receive payments on a future date.
 Therefore, the check can't be cashed until the specified date.

-Microsoft Dynamics 365 for Operations supports the full management cycle for postdated checks in both Accounts receivable and Accounts payable, as shown in the following table.
+Microsoft Dynamics AX supports the full management cycle for postdated checks in both Accounts receivable and Accounts payable, as shown in the following table.

 **Scenario**